September 1-2, 2003: How Not to Climb Longs Peak, Colorado

 This is not exactly a full trip report, just a short story...

 Bob Proulx and Sue Wolber had never climbed Longs Peak, 14255', and they wanted to do it.
-Sue obtained a permit from Rocky Mountain National Park for four people, one night, camping at the Boulderfield.
+Sue obtained a permit from Rocky Mountain NP for four people, one night, camping at the Boulderfield.
 We happened to be chatting by email for other reasons, she told me, and I said, "can I come too?"
 So I did, along with their friend, 19 year old Jennifer, who'd been up the peak twice before(!)

 Now I'd summitted Longs four times, the last in 1990, so this outing was "just for fun."
 I'd been wanting all summer to give it another whirl.
 I'd been thinking about doing a very long, unusual route from Glacier Gorge Junction (the North Longs Peak trail), but the Bear Lake road was closed all summer (and next year) except for shuttle buses on a limited schedule.
 So I'd kind of given up, when Sue's opportunity presented itself.

-We headed up the mountain on Monday rather late, 3:40 pm out of the standard Longs Peak trailhead at 9400', but with gorgeous weather.
+We headed up the mountain on Monday rather late, 3:40 pm out of the standard Longs Peak Ranger Station at 9400', but with gorgeous weather.
 I actually enjoyed the backpacking a lot more than I thought I would.
 After the first hour I got into it and felt great.
 The sunset up high was memorable.
 Jen and I covered 5.9 miles and 3500' of gain in 4:35, exactly as long as it took me in 1990, which was both disappointing and a relief!

 Jen and I found a campsite in the Boulderfield at 8:15 pm in fading twilight, and Bob and Sue arrived soon after.
 I put my new LED headlamp to good use in flashing beacon mode to lead them to where we were.